matt611/redis-cluster-playground/README.md

 ```$ redis-server ./redis.conf ```

 You should now have 6 individual instances of redis server running.
-To verify this open new terminal and run the following for each port:
+To verify this open a new terminal and run the following for each port:

 ```$ redis-cli -p 7000 -c cluster nodes ```